We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 You will receive your test kit along with account information so that you can get your test results as soon as they’re ready.
 Follow the manufacturer’s instructions exactly as they are described.

 Each test has different instructions, so it’s important to read the kit’s detailed information before getting started.

 If Lyme disease is treated soon after a tick bite, the outlook is great.
 Most cases of Lyme disease respond to a

 If Lyme disease goes untreated, it can be more difficult to eliminate.
 For some, it can lead to inflammation of the joints, heart, and nervous system.
-Progression of the disease, and its severity, can vary by individual.
+Progression of the disease, and its severity, can vary from person to person.